cvat-ai/cvat/site/content/en/docs/api_sdk/sdk/highlevel-api.md

 > The checks are performed in the following
 order: `https` (with the default port 8080), `http` (with the default port 80).
-In some cases it may lead to incorrect results - eg. you have 2 servers running on the same host at default ports.
+In some cases it may lead to incorrect results - e.g. you have 2 servers running on the same host at default ports.
 In such cases just specify the schema manually: `https://localhost`.

 When the server is located, its version is checked.
 If an unsupported version is found,